12. Black magic and its Exposure

 The Giulli family

-In the30’s the Труппа Польди (Truppa Poldi) or the Poldi company - artist name for the Podrezov family - showed its bicycle tricks in the Moscow Mu-sic Hall.
+In the 30’s, the Труппа Польди [Truppa Poldi] or the Poldi company - artist name for the Podrezov family - showed its bicycle tricks in the Moscow Music Hall.
 On posters from that time the man in the yellow bowler-hat and the blond woman on a single wheel can be recognized.
+Bulgakov writes that the woman is wearing a трико [triko], the Russian transliteration of tricot or jersey - the first of many French words he will use in this chapter.

 Where he had gone…

-Of course, Rimsky knew very well where Varenukha had gone - he had sent Varenukha there himself to “let them sort it out” - but he doesn't even dare to think the name of the secret police to himself.
+Of course, Rimsky knew very well where Varenukha had gone - he had sent Varenukha to the secret service NKVD himself to «let them sort it out» - but he doesn't even dare to think the name of the secret police to himself.

 But what for?

 Varenukha did not come back from the not mentioned place.
 That almost obviously made Rimsky suppose that he was arrested.
-But he hesitates to call, since the unmentioned secret police is not an authority you spon-taneously contact by yourself.
+But he hesitates to call, because the unmentioned secret police is not an authority which you spontaneously contact on your own initiative.
 Because, one day, it could be turned against you.

 This certainly unpleasant, though hardly supernatural occurrence